meeoh/Info-Session-Schedueler/README.md

 1. Get the students schedule :white_check_mark:
 2. Store it somewhere (maybe) :white_check_mark:
 3. Get the info sessions for the day :white_check_mark:
+4. Tell the student the info sessions and timing :white_check_mark:
 ~~4.
 Check which ones are appropriate ~~
 ~~5.
 Ask the student (currently via telegram, can be texting via twilio or email) if they would like to participate~~ ~~6.
 Enroll them if they say yes, ignore if no~~
-4.1.
-Tell the student the info session and timing

 ## Usage
 Create a telegram bot and get the bot http access key<br>